 A qualifying individual includes a qualifying child, if the child:

 - Is a U.S. citizen, national, or a resident of the U.S., Mexico, or Canada

 - Has a specified family-type relationship to you

 - Lives in your household for more than half of the taxable year (Special rule for children of divorced or separated parents.
-Even if you can’t claim your child as a dependent, he or she is treated as your qualifying person if you were the child’s custodial parent.
-According to the IRS, the custodial parent is the parent with whom the child lived for the greater number of nights in 2019.
+Even if you can’t claim your child as a dependent, they are treated as your qualifying person if you were the child’s custodial parent.
+According to the IRS, the custodial parent is the parent with whom the child lived for the greater number of nights in 2021.
 If the child was with each parent for an equal number of nights, the custodial parent is the parent with the higher adjusted gross income.
 For details and an exception for a parent who works at night, refer to IRS Pub.
 501.)

 - Spends at least eight hours per day in your home

 - Has not provided more than one-half of his or her own support during the taxable year